Rural Experience Program Guidelines

 2.4 This program provides for temporary placements.
 It does not refer to a temporary position as described in the Teaching Service Act 1980.
 Placements fully or co-funded by this initiative are not intended to replace existing temporary or permanent positions in the school.

-3.1 Rural Experience schools: The 155 rural experience schools - or other identified rural experience schools as approved - are the only schools eligible to request initiative funded placements.
+3.1 Rural Experience schools: The 155 rural experience schools are the only schools eligible to request initiative funded placements.

-3.2 Teachers: To be eligible for a rural experience placement, teachers must have:
+3.2 Teachers: To be eligible for a rural experience placement, teachers must (at the time of application) have:

 3.2.1 a current full approval to teach with the department, with a permanent substantive position (or temporary or frequent casual role) in a non-rural experience school, with both school and residence located more than 150 kilometres from the rural experience placement school to which they apply.

-3.2.3 the endorsement and support of their substantive principal (or current / supporting principal for temporary and casual teachers).
+3.2.3 the endorsement and support of their substantive department principal (or current / recent supporting department principal for temporary and casual teachers).

 3.2.4 satisfactorily met performance and conduct probity requirements.